TrellixVulnTeam/chromium-infra_OF7I/recipes/README.recipes.md

     the checkout's VirtualEnv inside the package.
 This, in turn, results in the CIPD package containing absolute paths to the Python that was used to create it.
 In order to enable this madness to work, we ensure that the Python is a system Python, which resides at a fixed path.
 No effect on arm64 because the arm64 bots have no such python available.
+  * go_version_variant can be set go "legacy" or "bleeding_edge" to force the builder to use a non-default Go version.
+What exact Go versions correspond to "legacy" and "bleeding_edge" and default is defined in bootstrap.py in infra.git.
   * kwargs - passed as is to bot_update.ensure_checkout.

 Returns: